Need a Brake Hose Replacement?

 At every wheel with disc or drum brakes, a brake hose connects a rigid steel or aluminum brake line to the brake setup at the wheel.

-Brake fluid is pressurized when the brake pedal is pressed, and fluid travels through the flexible brake hose.
+Brake fluid is pressurised when the brake pedal is pressed, and fluid travels through the flexible brake hose.

-The pressurized fluid exerts force on the mechanical brakes and the friction slows your vehicle.
+The pressurised fluid exerts force on the mechanical brakes and the friction slows your vehicle.

 The brake hose itself is made of synthetic rubber, and its inner liner often contains Kevlar or other reinforcing fabrics, or it may contain braided steel for strength.